China-USA-Mathematics-Research-Group/ChatGPT/README.md

 **2) Future direction of big model:** there are 3 items that are interrelated each other: a) complement the disadvantages of big models (see: augmented language models: a survey)  b) understand the engine (structure) of big models - encoder to decoder V.S Decoder?
 CoT mechanism.
 Need better evaluations for these models.
 C) World Scope (see Bisk 2020 paper).

-**3) some Chinese version tools:** ChatImg, (on WeChat, can test) and GPT4 has not yet open the “vision” —multimodal AGI and multimodal ChatGPT?
+**3) Some Chinese version tools:** ChatImg, (on WeChat, can test) and GPT4 has not yet open the “vision” —multimodal AGI and multimodal ChatGPT?
 GPT4 has not provided us solutions.
 - Chinese “bysearch 1.0” —- focus on “small model” rather than “big models”.
 - Two “G”  since 2022— Generation (eg, Dall-E 2, Imagen, Stable Diffusion)
 - General ( eg, LaMDA, PalM, ChatGPT, GPT4)